-Havana basically consists of stunning buildings, and yet, you sometimes have to pay a little attention when you are walking the narrow streets of especially Old Havana.
+You have to pay a little extra attention when you are walking the narrow streets to see everything, especially in Old Havana.

-It is actually possible to miss The Havana Cathedral, or Catedral de San Cristobal, dependent on which direction you are coming from.
+It is actually possible to miss The Havana Cathedral, or Catedral de San Cristobal, depending on which direction you are coming from.

-The cathedral is located between the streets of San Ignacio and Mercaderes in Old Havana and is set in what used to be called Plaza de La Ciénaga.
+The cathedral is located between the streets of San Ignacio and Mercaderes in Old Havana and is located on Plaza de la Catedral, a plaza that used to be called Plaza de La Ciénaga.

-On the seaside side of the structure lies the Parque Luz Caballero with a view over the bay of Havana.
+On the seaside-side of the structure lies the Parque Luz Caballero, with a view over the bay of Havana.

 You can see the beautiful Fortaleza de San Carlos from this park right across the canal.
-(The Fortaleza also is a place you would want to visit while in Havana).
+(The Fortaleza is also a place you would want to visit while in Havana.)

-The façade of Catedral San Cristobal is in baroque style, and there are lots of details and a powerful expression made out of coral stone and on the large wooden doors leading into the interior of the cathedral.
+The façade of Catedral San Cristobal is in baroque style, and there are lots of details and a powerful expression made out of coral stone on the large wooden doors leading into the interior of the cathedral.

 Interior Makeover Of The San Cristobal Altars

 The original wood ceilings were plastered over during this process, and the cathedral on the inside today is described as almost a little simple looking.

 Later, they were moved to the Seville cathedral.
-The remains of Columbus were returned to Spain in 1898 after the Spanish–American War and Cuban War of Independence.
+The remains of Columbus were returned to Spain in 1898 after the Spanish–American War and the Cuban War of Independence.

-In the early-19th century, the baroque altars inside were also replaced, and in their place were fitted neoclassical style ones.
+In the early 19th century, the baroque altars inside were also replaced, and in their place were fitted neoclassical-style ones.

-You can read about the History of Cuba from the last part of the 19th Century and the struggle for independence from the Spanish Empire HERE if you like!.
+You can read about the History of Cuba from the last part of the 19th Century and the struggle for independence from the Spanish Empire HERE if you like!